 While being hosted by fellowship alumni in early spring, German fellows tour U.S. cities, take part in City Council meetings, and attend a National League of Cities convention in Washington, D.C.
 American fellows meet with local officials, European Union agencies, and members of the Deutscher Städtetag during the fall.

 Applications are reviewed by a selection committee organized by the American Council on Germany, the Deutscher Stӓdtetag, and the National League of Cities.
-Fellow receive a per diem of $200 for the length of the fellowship.
 The ACG covers the costs of preapproved international and inter-city travel and provides a stipend of $200 per day spent on the fellowship.

 All German applicants must hold German citizenship and have a working knowledge of English.
 All American applicants must hold U.S. citizenship.
 German language ability may be helpful for American applicants, but it is not a prerequisite for the program.
 Applicants must be under the age of 45 and have completed a bachelor degree, graduate degree preferred.